WSU-kduncan/cicd-3120-dylansteinke/README.md

 # Project 5
 I am completing this project with an EC2 instance.
+Note Dockerfile2 is the Dockerfile used for this project as it is a copy before I started messing around with extra credit.
+Dockerfile is the etra credit Dockerfile.
 ## Part 1 - Dockerize it
 - How to install Docker: ([Source](https://www.simplilearn.com/tutorials/docker-tutorial/how-to-install-docker-on-ubuntu))
 ```